Edza/AntiEnergySavingVolumeControl/README.md

 # Install instructions
 1. Find the "Release" button in the middle of the screen (Use Ctrl + F if you cant find it LOL)
-2. Download the .EXE file
+2. Download the .ZIP file and unzip it in a good location (such as My Documents)
-3. Set up the .EXE file to run as everytime the computer starts
+3. Set up the .EXE file inside folder to run everytime the computer starts
 4. Restart and your done! ;)

-# How do I setup it runs every time I start my PC?
+# How do I setup that .EXE file runs every time I start my PC?
 1. Click "Search" and type in "Task Scheduler"
 2. Open it.
 Click on Task Scheduler Library
 3. Left click in the list "Create a new  task"